Wasps can turn aggressive within seconds when disturbed, which is why removing a nest is both risky and challenging.

 When it comes to the life cycle of wasps, there are four main stages: egg, larva, pupa, and adult.
 The lifespan of a wasp depends on its role.
 For instance, queen wasps can survive for as long as 12 months, while worker wasps may only live as long as 22 days.

-Understanding the life cycle of wasps can help you create a targeted treatment plan to get rid of their nests once and for all.
+Understanding the life cycle of wasps can help you create a targeted treatment plan to get rid of wasps and their nests once and for all.

 Safety Precautions and Protective Gear